-Except for victims of sexually based offenses (including instances of sexual misconduct under Title IX of the Education Amendments of 1972), all MassArt students, staff, and faculty are required under this policy to report any crime occurring on campus to the MassArt Public Safety Department.
-Victims of sexual offenses may report such crimes on a voluntary, confidential basis for inclusion in the university's annual disclosure of crime statistics by mailing a written statement to the Campus Police Chief/ Director of Public Safety, Dwayne Farley.
+Except for victims of sexually based offenses (including instances of sexual misconduct under Title IX of the Education Amendments of 1972), all MassArt students, staff, and faculty are required under this policy to report any crime occurring on campus to the MassArt Department of Public Safety.
+Victims of sexual offenses may report such crimes on a voluntary, confidential basis for inclusion in the university's annual disclosure of crime statistics by mailing a written statement to the Campus Police Chief/ Director of Public Safety.